xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 ARKode defaults to a fourth-order accurate Runge--Kutta method, but many others are included (with orders 2 through 8).
-Alternate orders of accuracy may be run with the `arkode_order` option, e.g.
+Alternate orders of accuracy may be run with the `arkode_order` option, e.g.,
 ```bash
 ./HandsOn1.exe inputs-1 fixed_dt=0 arkode_order=8
 fcompare.gnu.ex plt00001/ reference_solution/